MikaelWeiss/SpecKit/README.md

 **Q: Can I use this with existing SpecKit projects?**
 A: Yes, but you'll need to consolidate your existing specs into the new format.
 The constitution can be reused as-is.

-**Q: Do I have to use worktrees?**
+**Q: Can I use branches for different features?**
-A: No, but it's highly recommended.
-The `/specify` command creates worktrees by default, but you can work in regular branches if you prefer.
+A: Yes!
+The system works with your branching strategy.
+You can create branches and work on features in separate branches if desired.

 **Q: Can I customize the templates?**
 A: Yes!
 Edit the templates in `~/.claude/spec-templates/` after installation.